toluwalojurotimiayeni/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A script that prints the alphabet in lowercase, and then in uppercase
+A script that prints the alphabet in lowercase, and then in upp ercase